wolfkanglim/discJS/README.md

 # Instructions

-Open the HTML file in a browser.
+Open [this link](https://tukkek.github.io/discJS/) or a local copy of the HTML file in a browser.
 Select samples manually before (or during) play.
 Activate/deactive tracks by using their shortcut keys or clicking on individual pads.
 The spacebar starts and stops play.

-The package comes with a few sample samples that are basic but should be enough to get a feel for discJS.
+The package comes with a few sample samples (🙃) that are basic but should be enough to get a feel for discJS.
 Note that to access these files you need to download discJS locally as a ZIP file - everything else works fine running from the web.

 # Known issues